Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 - Panels are newly installed and in a low-dust area

-Real-world before/after data from cleaning companies and homeowner inverter monitoring:
+Real-world before/after data from cleaning companies and homeowner inverter monitoring shows that solar panel cleaning is worth it across all soiling levels:

 | Soiling Level at Time of Clean | Typical Output Recovery |